-The post I did this morning on the press and communication officers was picked up by Guido over at Order-Order, a widely read political blog.
+The post I did this morning on the press and communication officers were picked up by Guido over at Order-Order, a widely read political blog.

 To quote from the Order-Order post;